juliettemurris/juliettemurris.github.io/index.md

 I am Juliette Murris and a researcher in biostatistics and ML.

-[//]: # (I am primarily interested in survival analyses in medical research, with a focus on recurrent events.
-I also have a strong interest in any innovative technologies, specifically when related to machine/statistical learning stakes.)
+I am primarily interested in survival analyses in medical research, with a focus on recurrent events.
+I also have a strong interest in any innovative technologies, specifically when related to machine/statistical learning stakes.

 <br>